 - Choose the Azure region that you want to register the gateway in.
 Click Done.

 - Now you are ready to register so click the configure button.
 When the configuration is done the window should look like this

 The other tabs (Status, Service settings, Diagnostics, Network) can be left as is for now.

 After installing and configuring the On-Premises data gateway, you need to log into the Azure portal to register the gateway.
 This is for security and ease of use reasons.
 The On-Premises gateway has registered an endpoint in Azure, but to be able to access this endpoint you must register it in your Azure subscription, to make sure the endpoint can only be accessed from the right subscription.

-- Login to the Azure Portal using the O365 account you used to install the gateway.
+- Login to the Azure Portal using the AAD account you used to register the gateway.

 - Find the symbol for “On-Premises data gateways”.
 You may need to use the “All services” menu option in the menu to the left.
 Just click that, and search for “On-Premises”, then select it.

 - On the page where the available gateways are listed, click Add.